-- Author of True Yoga: Practicing With the Yoga Sutras for Happiness and Spiritual Fulfillment (releasing January 2016 Llewellyn Worldwide)
+- Author of True Yoga: Practicing With the Yoga Sutras for Happiness and Spiritual Fulfillment (Llewellyn Worldwide)

-- 20 years experience in Yoga Philosophy & Practice, Meditation Studies & Self Development
+- 20 years experience in Yoga Therapy & Practice, Meditation Studies & Self Development

 - Certified Process Therapist (aka Somatic Therapy or Body Centered Psychotherapy)